-- Email protection: This component of antimalware suites attempts to filter out phishing emails, spam and other messages that carry malicious or otherwise suspect content.
+- Email protection: This component of antimalware suites attempts to filter out phishing emails, spam and other messages that could carry malicious or otherwise suspect content.

 Deploying and managing endpoint antimalware products

 This step also creates a database containing settings, privileges, events and security policies.
-An organization that's very large or has multiple sites may need to install additional management servers for performance reasons, as well as to replicate data.
-The next step is to install software (sometimes referred to as an "agent") on client computers and devices, either directly or across the network.
+An organization that's very large or that has multiple sites may need to install additional management servers for performance reasons, as well as to replicate data.
+The next step is to install software (sometimes referred to as an agent) on client computers and devices, either directly or across the network.